How to prepare for your interview with NHSScotland

 Remember all the preparation and practice you’ve done.
 When answering your questions, try to smile and make eye contact with your interviewer.
 This body language will make you appear relaxed and confident.

 Finally, be yourself!
 You’ve come this far because your application suited the role for which you’re applying.
-This is your chance to confirm that you’re right for the job.
+This is your chance to show you have what it takes to do the job.

 Congratulations again on being invited to interview with NHSScotland.
 Follow these 4 steps to feel ready for an interview: